 CRS services are provided by a financial agent using state-of-the-art collection practices, which integrate with existing complementary operations in Fiscal Service for complete and efficient program management and oversight.

-CRS will facilitate the seamless transfer of eligible delinquent debt to DMS for Cross-Servicing as required under the Debt Collection Improvement Act of 1996 (DCIA).
+CRS will facilitate the seamless transfer of eligible delinquent debt to Cross-Servicing as required under the Debt Collection Improvement Act of 1996 (DCIA).

 How Does CRS Work?